 Using a thermostat-controlled heater can help keep your tropical paradise warm throughout the coldest of winters.
 If you don’t want to use a heater you can run traditional Christmas lights around the greenhouse to add a little extra heat—if you use green or red lights you won’t disturb the darkness cycle of your plants’ photoperiod.
 Another solution is just to grow plants that thrive in cooler temperatures during the winter months.

 Another important benefit of gardening in a greenhouse is saving energy.
 When you garden indoors you will have to provide everything necessary for plant growth—including light.
-This usually means that to raise fast-growing plants such as tomatoes, you must provide a high-intensity discharge (HID) lamp to give the plant enough light to thrive.
-A 1,000 watt high-pressure sodium bulb and ballast can only effectively light a 10 foot by 10 foot space, so the larger the garden the more light you will need to use.
+This usually means that to raise fast-growing plants such as tomatoes, you must provide a high-intensity discharge (HID) lamp or equivalent to give the plant enough light to thrive.

 This can become quite costly as you need a ballast for each light.
 You’ll also have to buy bulbs (metal halide for the vegetative stage and high-pressure sodium for flowering) and those bulbs will need replacing every eight to 12 months, depending on use—and of course you’ll have to pay for the electricity to run those lights 12 to 18 hours a day.